-- A. Such awards will be made by the Employer in accordance with the provisions of IRM 6.451.1., unless modified by the provisions of this Article. - B. Managers are encouraged to utilize the provisions of IRM 6.451.1 to motivate and reward employees. - C. The maximum amount for a Manager's Award will be no higher than the minimum amount for a performance award. - D. The Employer and the Union agree that employees' suggestions to improve work processes and working conditions provide a valuable and unique source of ideas which can greatly increase the efficiency of the Service and/or employee morale.
+- A. Other awards will be made by the Employer in accordance with the provisions of IRM 6.451.1., unless modified by the provisions of this Article, subject to the restrictions in Section 1A3, above. - B. Managers are encouraged to utilize the provisions of IRM 6.451.1 to motivate and reward employees. - C. The Employer and the Union agree that employees' suggestions to improve work processes and working conditions provide a valuable and unique source of ideas which can greatly increase the efficiency of the Service and/or employee morale.
 In accordance with the Parties' 2001 Suggestion Program Memorandum of Understanding and applicable law, rule and regulation, an employee who has a suggestion adopted by the Employer will receive twenty-five percent (25%) of the tangible first-year savings resulting from that suggestion, as well as additional monetary and nonmonetary benefits, as provided by the memorandum of understanding.
-NTEU at the national level will be sent quarterly reports showing the date a suggestion was submitted, the name of the suggesting employee, the organizational unit to whom the employee is assigned, and a designation of a case as overage. - E. Non-monetary awards will be given to employees at the option of supervisors consistent with the policies established by the Employer.
+NTEU at the national level will be sent quarterly reports showing the date a suggestion was submitted, the name of the suggesting employee, the organizational unit to whom the employee is assigned, and a designation of a case as overage.

+D. Non-monetary awards will be given to employees at the option of supervisors consistent with the policies established by the Employer.